 Items are viewed for free at the archives service within the Treasure House.

-A selection of historic photographs and postcards can also be viewed online on our Flickr account:
+A selection of historic photographs and postcards can also be viewed online by following our East Riding Archives Flickr account:

 For more information about searching our catalogue visit the Using the online archives catalogue page.

 The archives and local studies service holds documents and books about the East Riding of Yorkshire dating from the 12th century to the present day.
 They cover a wide range of subjects and have come from many different organisations and local people, including major family, estate and business archives.

-Below is a list of the types of records that are available.
-Please click an item for more information:
+Below is a list of the types of records that are available, click an item for more information:

 The East Riding Quarter Sessions were the quarterly meetings of the Justices of the Peace in the County.
 They survive from the 17th century, and from the 18th century contain detailed records of crimes committed.
 As well as handling crime and justice, the Quarter Sessions had a wide range of other duties.
 They administered county roads and bridges, prisons, poor relief, the police, lunatic asylums, alehouses, elections and religious meeting places.